Banknotes of the Black Sheep Company of Wales Limited: History

 In March 1969 Richard issued notes called Banknotes of the Chief Treasury of Wales Limited.
 These continued to be issued until June 1969.
 The Board of Trade was uncomfortable with his use of the Welsh word for "treasury" in the name of his company - Prif Trysorfa Cymru Ltd ('Chief Treasury of Wales Ltd'), as it appeared to confer upon his endeavour the functions of state.
 The Board therefore imposed numerous restrictions on the denominations permitted, and refused to approve notes below the value of £5.
 The last issue of the Chief Treasury of Wales Ltd was a £1 million pound note.

-The use of the Black Sheep
+The use of the black sheep

-Williams was forced to change the name of his company in 1969 and he selected Cwmni y Ddafad Ddu Gymreig Cyfyngedig ("Welsh Black Sheep Company Limited"), recalling the banknotes which had been issued for over 150 years by the Aberystwyth and Tregaron Bank and used to feature an illustration of black sheep.
+Williams was forced to change the name of his company in 1969 and he selected Cwmni y Ddafad Ddu Gymreig Cyfyngedig ("Welsh Black Sheep Company Limited"), recalling the banknotes which had been issued in the early 19th century by the Aberystwyth and Tregaron Bank and which featured an picture of black sheep.